 There are many reasons you may need to capture part of your screen.
-May it be your computer or you smartphone, screenshots are needed for several different reasons.
+May it is your computer or your smartphone, screenshots are needed for several different reasons.
 Taking a screenshot on your PC and automatically syncing across all the devices, that can make life a lot easier.

 Like many tech-savvy users today, you may have a Dropbox account.
 If you need to take screenshots and use Dropbox, Cloudshot can help you automate a lot of work.
 CloudShot will automatically upload your screen grabs to your Dropbox folder.